 The possibilities of the AfCFTA are immense and will shape the landscape for decades to come, but developmental and just outcomes are not guaranteed – they must be forged in ongoing engagement.
 There is much more to come from the trade union movement in Africa on this trade agreement.

-A delegation from ITUC-Africa visited the Secretariat of AfCFTA in Togo in October 2021 and expressed the concerns of the labour movement about the AfCFTA agreement and processes.
+A delegation from ITUC-Africa visited the Secretariat of AfCFTA in Ghana in October 2021 and expressed the concerns of the labour movement about the AfCFTA agreement and processes.